-These notions might be driven by popular or highly visible dog breeds that we see participating in televised dog shows, commercials, television or movies.
-They could be reinforced by the strange notion that purebred dogs are somehow superior to mixed breeds, mutts, dogs with previous owners, shelter or rescue dogs or the idea that adopting a puppy is a better or more authentic experience than an adult or senior dog.
+The popular or highly visible dog breeds that we see participating in televised dog shows, commercials, television, or movies drive these notions.
+This is reinforced by the strange notion that purebred dogs are somehow superior to mixed breeds, mutts, dogs with previous owners, shelter or rescue dogs, or the idea that adopting a puppy is a better or more authentic experience than an adult or senior dog.
 None of these assumptions are quantifiably or objectively true.

 Even if you do acquire free puppies, raising live creatures involves substantive investments.
-Money is required to feed and care for any dog, and there are significant costs in terms of your time, energy, and patience.
+Caring and feeding any dog requires money.
+There are also significant costs in terms of your time, energy, and patience.
 From a strictly financial perspective, an article by the American Kennel Club details the efforts of two veterinary students from the University of Pennsylvania, Kelly Giffear and Brittany Scott, to determine the real costs of dog ownership.

 This study differentiates between costs of owning a dog based on size and lifespan, ranging from small dogs right through to giant breeds.
 Expenses were further broken down by dogs’ most basic needs, from food and essential veterinary services to bedding and toys.
 They determined that the average cost of dog ownership in the first year alone comes out to $3,085.
 This amount, it goes without saying, puts the lie to the very notion of a free puppy.